elixir-makeup/makeup/CONTRIBUTING.md

 Makeup is not a general-purpose language parser.
-If it helps you write a better lexer, by all means implement a parser for the language in question so that you can lex it better, but in general it's probably not really worth it.
+If it helps you write a better lexer, by all means implement a parser for the language in question so that you can lex it better, but in general it's probably not worth it.

 Makeup is not a tool to hyperlink your source code.
 While such tools might be built on top of Makeup, it's not the original goal.